webpack-contrib/style-loader/README.md

 };
 ```

-Insert styles to the provided element or to the `head` tag if target isn't provided.
+Insert styles to the provided element, or into the `head` tag if the target isn't provided.

 **custom-square.css**